Update you browser

 Length of Leave

-You can apply to stay for between 1 and 5 years.
+You can apply to stay for between one and five years.
 You only have to pay the healthcare surcharge for the amount of time you choose to stay.

 You can apply to extend your visa as many times as you like.
 Each extension can last from 1 to 5 years.